7 Walkthrough 1: The education data science pipeline with online science class data

 ## 10 87970 OcnA-S116-01 3123.

-- Reversing the response scales on questions 4 and 7
+Reverse the response scales for questions 4 and 7

 pre_survey %>%

-pre_survey # Rename the qustions something easier to work with because R is case sensitive
+# Rename the questions something easier to work with because R is case sensitive

 # and working with variable names in mix case is prone to error